-- 11.1 Dental Specialist means any dental practitioner who is registered by the Dental Council under the Health Practitioners Competence Assurance Act 2003 as a dental specialist in one of the approved branches of dentistry and who is employed in that branch of dentistry or in a similar capacity with minimal oversight. - 11.2 Dental Officer means any dental practitioner who is registered under the Health Practitioners Competence Assurance Act 2003 and who falls within the coverage clause of this Agreement and who is not a dental specialist. - 11.3 Medical Specialist means any medical practitioner who is vocationally registered by the Medical Council under the Health Practitioners Competence Assurance Act 2003 in one of the approved branches of medicine and who is employed in either that branch of medicine or in a similar capacity with minimal oversight. - 11.4 Medical Officer means any medical practitioner who is registered under the Health Practitioners Competence Assurance Act 2003 and who falls within the coverage clause of this Agreement and who is not a medical specialist. - 11.5 "Full-time employee" means any employee who is employed under this Agreement for forty (40) hours or more on average each week. - 11.6 Full pay means the employee's usual gross fortnightly earnings (based on their agreed job size and current remuneration schedule). - 11.7 Non-clinical duties means duties not directly associated with the diagnosis or management of a particular patient.
-They may include administration, attendance at departmental meetings, formal teaching sessions, audit or other quality assurance activities and personal professional development, including journal reading and research.
-Duties associated with managerial or leadership roles [refer Clause 48.2(e) Section 5] are not to be included as part of an employee's non-clinical time. - 11.8 Ordinary Hourly Rate means the hourly rate derived by dividing the employee's nominal annual base salary rate by 2086. - 11.9 Part-time employee means any employee who is employed under this Agreement for less than forty (40) hours on average each week.
+- 11.1 Dental Specialist means any dental practitioner who is registered by the Dental Council under the Health Practitioners Competence Assurance Act 2003 as a dental specialist in one of the approved branches of dentistry and who is employed in that branch of dentistry or in a similar capacity with minimal oversight. - 11.2 Dental Officer means any dental practitioner who is registered under the Health Practitioners Competence Assurance Act 2003 and who falls within the coverage clause of this Agreement and who is not a dental specialist. - 11.3 Medical Specialist means any medical practitioner who is vocationally registered by the Medical Council under the Health Practitioners Competence Assurance Act 2003 in one of the approved branches of medicine and who is employed in either that branch of medicine or in a similar capacity with minimal oversight. - 11.4 Medical Officer means any medical practitioner who is registered under the Health Practitioners Competence Assurance Act 2003 and who falls within the coverage clause of this Agreement and who is not a medical specialist. - 11.5 Fellow for the purposes of clause 12 means a medical practitioner who has recently met the requirements to be vocationally registered by the Medical Council under the Health Practitioners Competence Assurance Act 2003 in one of the approved branches of medicine and who is employed in that branch of medicine in a position for the purpose of acquiring further skills and experience. - 11.6 Full-time employee means any employee who is employed under this Agreement for forty (40) hours or more on average each week.

+11.7 Full pay means the employee's usual gross fortnightly earnings (based on their agreed job size and current remuneration schedule).